 Dutch member of the EU Parliament Marietje Schaake has been trying to spearhead an effort to curb sales of this type of technology to repressive regimes.
-In September, the EU parliament passed a resolution which called on European countries to regulate sales of this dangerous surveillance tools if they can be used in human rights violations.
+In September, the EU parliament passed a resolution proposed by Ms. Schaake which called on European countries to regulate sales of this dangerous surveillance tools if they can be used in human rights violations.
 She has also asked the European Commission to investigate sales by these companies to the governments of Bahrain, Yemen, Syria, Tunisia and Egypt.
 On Wednesday, EFF will be testifying at a workshop for Committee of International Trade and Committee on Foreign Affairs, co-chaired by Ms. Schaake.
 Here is part of what we will say:

 First, transparency is key.
 The mass surveillance industry as a whole has been notoriously secretive and that has, in turn, allowed it to proliferate without meaningful safeguards.
 But we know that just having this information in the public eye can, by itself, force change.
 Companies have pulled out of countries and created official human rights policies thanks to news reports.
 The world program director of I.S.S.
 Tatiana Lucas even complained that shining a spotlight on these practices “makes U.S. manufacturers gun shy about developing, and eventually exporting, anything that can remotely be used to support government surveillance.”
 We want to turn up the heat on these companies even more to be accountable for selling to authoritarian regimes.